Write First Draft of a Book: Simple Guide for Beginners

 - One short paragraph

 Small goals remove pressure.
-You can also stop in the middle of a sentence or scene the day before, so it is easier to start from the beginning the next time you sit down.
+You can also stop in the middle of a sentence or scene, which often makes it easier to continue writing the next time you sit down.
 Once you get started, the momentum generally takes over.
 Many writers find their "100 words" become 500 or even 1,000.
 Often the most difficult part of writing is just getting started.

-Setting unrealistic goals results in burnout and it's also a reason for writer's block, know How To Avoid Burnout While Writing a Book? and know How to Set Realistic Writing Goals.
+Setting unrealistic goals can lead to burnout, which can also contribute to writer's block.
+You may also find these articles helpful: How to Avoid Burnout While Writing a Book and How to Set Realistic Writing Goals.

 Final Thoughts